 - Punctuations and additional white spaces – remove punctuation at the start and ending of the tweets, e.g: ‘ the day is beautiful! ‘ replaced with ‘the day is beautiful’.
 We also replace multiple whitespaces with a single whitespace.

 Step 3: Extract Feature Vectors

 One important step in building a classifier is deciding what features of the input are relevant, and how to encode those features.
 For example, we can use the ending letter of the names as a feature and build a classifier to identify gender with these distinctive features.
-Specifically, names ending in a, e and i are likely to be female, while names ending in k, o, r, s and t are likely to be male.
+Specifically, names ending in a, e and i are likely to be female, while names ending in k, o, r, s, and t are likely to be male.

-Similarly, we can use the presence or absence of words that appear in tweet as features.
+Similarly, we can use the presence or absence of words that appear in tweets as features.
 In the training data, we can split each tweet into words and add each word to the feature vector.
 Some of the words might not indicate the sentiment of a tweet and we can filter them out.
-Then merge individual feature vector into a large list that contains all the features and remove duplicates in this list.
+Then merge individual feature vectors into a large list that contains all the features and remove duplicates in this list.

 To explain how a Naive Bayes Classifier or Support Vector Machine works is beyond the scope of this post.
 In my earlier post, I have some examples explaining the algorithms of Naive Bayes and Support Vector Machines.
 In this post, I will gloss over the mathematical and statistical underpinnings of these techniques, focusing instead on how and when to use them.